Updated: Sep 1

 Hopefully all this happens before they start writing code, but usually that is not the case.
 It is fine, just getting eyes on it is better than not knowing.

-The code section is where the developers actually write code.
+Code The code section is where the developers actually write code.
 This may or may not come before the design phase depending on the maturity of your software development program.
 This is where you should be setting up all of your code scanning tools, maybe even your DAST tools because we all do agile, right?